HenriqueLGSCarvalho/HenriqueLGSCarvalho/README.md

 ## Hi there! 👋 I'm Henrique Carvalho

 I'm a Computer Science student at Northeastern University, passionate about software development and its impacts.
-Software is everywhere, my goalis to build truly great programs that can help and be convienent to millions of people.
+Software is everywhere and its impacts are huge, my goal is to be able to build truly great programs that can help and bring joy to millions of people.
 _______________________________________________________________________________________________________________________________________________________________________________________________________________________